matloff/omsi/README.md

 <i>Making sure you know the procedures:</i>

-In familiarizing yourself with OMSI, do a trial, playing the role of both instructor and student.
+In familiarizing yourself with OMSI, do a trial run, playing the role of both instructor and student.
 Start up the server as the instructor, then take the exam as a student.
-Look at the files that are then produced at both the servier and client ends.
+Look at the files that are then produced at both the server and client ends.

 <i>Making sure the students know the procedures:</i>